Elecular/grizzly_bear-experiments/README.md

 ---

-#### Starting Service With Mock Data
+## Starting Service With Mock Data

-You can start the service and with some mock data using the following command.
-Note, you will need to setup MongoDB either in your local machine or a docker-compose file.
+You can start the service and with some mock data by adding some command line arguments to npm start

 ```
 npm start -- \